What Is Vicodin?

 - Shallow breathing

 Vicodin’s effects are similar to Morphine; two 10-milligram tablets are equivalent to 30 milligrams of Morphine.
-When a person takes too much Vicodin (that is, more than their body is able to process), they will begin to overdose.
+When a person takes too much Vicodin (that is, more than their body is able to process), they may overdose.
 Vicodin overdose, like other Opioid overdoses, reduces an individual’s breathing ability to the point that oxygen is unable to reach the brain.
-Within minutes of being cut off from oxygen, the brain will begin to deteriorate.
+Within 6 minutes of being cut off from oxygen, the brain will begin to deteriorate.
 After too long without oxygen, the individual is at risk of serious damage and death.
-Naloxone, however, can be used to reverse a Vicodin overdose by blocking the drug’s effects.
+Naloxone (or Narcan), however, can be used to reverse a Vicodin overdose by blocking the drug’s effects.

-The effects of Vicodin can also become more intense when abused alongside other depressant substances.
+The effects of Vicodin can also become more intense when abused alongside other Central Nervous System (CNS) depressants.
 For instance, alcohol is commonly co-abused with Opioids.
 When combined, breathing rates can be reduced even more rapidly and become harder to reverse.
 Co-abusing drugs and alcohol can lead to liver, kidney, lung, heart, and brain damage.

 Addiction to pain relievers has skyrocketed since 1999.
 Prescription Opioid overdoses have increased by at least 500%, even while prescribing rates have declined since 2012.
 Each day, 46 Americans die from overdoses involving prescription Opioids and more than 35% of all overdoses involve at least one.
 The third most commonly found Opioid in overdose cases is Hydrocodone.